newsreader/vua-srl-postprocess/readme.md

 In order to run the module:

 1. clone the repository from guthub: https://github.com/newsreader/vua-srl-postprocess.
 2. In states.py, modify the path variable to point to the root location of the files.
-(I can also make this a command line argument, if you prefer)
 3. Execute:

 python states.py